arbitraryexecution/forta-bot-templates/src/governance/SETUP.md

 The following steps will take you from a completely blank template to a functional bot.

-1. `governance` (required) - The Object corresponding to this key requires an entry for the contract address under the `address` key and the appropriate name of the ABI file under the `abiFile` key.
+1. `address` (required) - The value corresponding to this key is the address of the governance contract to monitor.

+2. `abiFile` (required) - The name of the ABI file that corresponds to the governance contract to monitor.
 All of the supported ABI files are already present in the `./abi` subdirectory, so the only step necessary is to type the correct name of the applicable ABI file.